-What Is the Difference between a GFCI Receptacle & a GFI Outlet?
+What Is the Difference between a GFI and GFCI?

 20 amp Outlet